 Selecting Gear for the Boat

-When you rig your own boat, you have the opportunity to pick out the equipment you want, not what the dealer or manufacturer things you need.
-This post discusses some aspects of selecting equipment that you may not have thought about.
+When you rig your own boat, you have the luxury of picking out the equipment you want, not what the dealer or manufacturer thinks you need.
+This post discusses some aspects of selecting gear that you may not have thought about.